 Not many know this, I love being around with family.
 For example, every year on Christmas Eve/Day- our family get together to celebrate with a good laugh, a good chat and a good time.
 Christmas Eve with my mom’s side while Christmas Day with dad’s side.
 It’s one of my favorites.
 Any events, family always will be there — no matter how far it was.

 That was my life until my family and I moved to United States (USA) as young kid.
 Leaving everything I had even my favorite dish.
 At first, I was excited to go to USA but I didn’t understand it was meant to live in USA.
 I assumed we were just go there and come back.
 I was wrong.
-I remembered my parents had to sell stuff so I had to sell some of mine because I couldn’t take them all with me such as teddy bear, doll, etc. By the time, we left to America.
+I remembered the process of packing, setting boxes, etc. By the time, we left to America.
 I was excited to go to USA but I didn’t know what is it like to live there.
 I had a culture shock and I didn’t know English, of course. 😮

 It was overwhelming with everything.
 I went to a hearing school for the first time.
 With that, I met another student who’s also deaf and the interpreter.
 We were the only deaf in this school.
 Anyway they used different Sign Language (SEE/PSE) when they first talked to me.
 I had no clue what they said.
 I mean my LESCO and their sign, they’re not the same.
 The feeling of ‘I’m the only one foreign here’ wasn’t the best to start off.
 A few months later, I got placed into English Second Language where I met another foreign students from different countries.
 I felt much better, honestly.
 Then I picked up English at the same time SEE/PSE as well.
 Then, I went to high school and graduated. 👩🏻🎓